cenouro/dotfiles/README.md

 ##### Deploy to new machine
       git clone https://github.com/cenouro/dotfiles
       git submodule update --init

 ##### Update all submodules
       git clone https://github.com/cenouro/dotfiles
       git submodule foreach git pull origin master

 ##### Avoid dirty submodules trees
 To fix this, edit `.gitmodules`, adding `ignore = dirty` after the submodule url.

+#### Oh-My-Zsh configuration
+Oh-My-Zsh gitignore file has rules for ignoring the `custom` folder.
+Customizations and themes should go there.
+The best way is to implement them on this repository and then add links to them on the custom folder.